 This guide is the result of a collaborative effort between the Centre for Innovation in Campus Mental Health (CICMH), the Provincial System Support Program (PSSP) at the Centre for Addiction and Mental Health (CAMH) and the Canadian Mental Health Association Ontario Division (CMHA).
-The writing team consisted of Pearlyn Ng (CICMH), Marija Padjen (CICMH), Sané Dube (CAMH), Jewel Bailey (CAMH), Tamar Meyer (CAMH), Jean Hopkins (CMHA), and Colin McCullough (Ministry of Advanced Education and Skills Development).
+The writing team consisted of Pearlyn Ng (CICMH), Marija Padjen (CICMH), Sané Dube (CAMH), Jewel Bailey (CAMH), Tamar Meyer (CAMH), Jean Hopkins (CMHA), and Colin McCullough (Ministry of Training, Colleges and Universities).
 Rossana Coriandoli (CAMH) copy edited the guide.

 The creation of this guide was inspired by a similar document about cannabis use on campus from Healthy Minds, Healthy Campus and the Canadian Institute for Substance Use Research.
 Special thanks to the writers of Clearing the Air: Lower-Risk Cannabis Use on Campus for their work.